-We first explore how to aggregate performance metrics across multiple tasks for the bonus.
-In particular, we compare the multiplicative aggregation approach used by the firm, i.e., Bonus $= A \times M$ against the more widely used additive aggregation.
-While there are more general compensation schemes than what we consider, our main purpose here is examining nuanced effects of multiplicative incentive scheme rather than deriving the optimal contract.17 We consider the following additive aggregation Bonus = wA + (2 - w)M and find the optimal w to maximize the firm's profits, i.e., NPV of loans net incentive payout.
+We first explore how to aggregate performance metrics across multiple tasks for bonus.
+In particular, we compare the multiplicative aggregation approach used by the firm, i.e., Bonus = $A \times M$ against the more widely used additive aggregation.
+While there are more general compensation schemes than what we consider, our main purpose here is examining the nuanced effects of multiplicative incentive schemes rather than deriving the optimal contract.
+We consider the following additive aggregation Bonus = wA + (2 - w)M and find the optimal w to maximize the firm's profits, i.e., NPV of loans net incentive payout.
+Using a grid search over $w \in \{0.25, 0.5, ..., 1.75\}$ , we find w = 0.5 is optimal.
+In Table 8, we report the result for Bonus = 0.5A + 1.5M.

-17 We consider an alternative scheme where hunters and farmers specialize in the acquisition and maintenance tasks respectively, and hunters' incentives are based on $A \times M$.
+&lt;sup>27 We consider an alternative scheme where hunters and farmers specialize in the acquisition and maintenance tasks respectively, and hunters' incentives are based on $A \times M$ .
 The details are presented in the appendix.
 Overall, we leave the full characterization of the optimal incentive scheme design for future research.